fieldtrip/website/workshop/krakow.md

 ## Krakow specific information

-The tutorials that we will use during this toolkit ar
+The tutorials that we will use during this toolkit are

 **Tuesday morning:**  Please begin with [Event related averaging](/tutorial/eventrelatedaveraging) going up to and including the axial gradiometer section only.
 It is helpful to read [The data set used in this tutorial](/tutorial/shared/dataset) prior to running the tutorial.
 When you reach the section on planar gradiometer, switch then to this EEG example: [EEG data: reading-in trials and pre-processing](/example/preprocessing_eeg).
 For this EEG example, you will also need the BrainVision data provided on the USB sticks.